-- 6.1 Report the problem/fault in the "request for repair" book that is normally found near the meal booking point.
-If students are unsure where to find it, they should contact their relevant Coordinator: Residence Facilities. - 6.2 If the problem/fault falls in one of the following categories, the contractor will be instructed to attend to it immediately and, if possible, to repair it on the same day: - · Any electrical problem - Door lock - · Leaking roof - Any water supply to the room, leaking pipes or blocked drain
+- 6.1 Should a student notice a fault in a communal living space (broken light or no warm water) the student must report it in the "request for repair" book that is normally found near the meal booking point.
+If students are unsure where to find it, they should contact their relevant Coordinator: Residence Facilities. - 6.2 When a problem occurs that needs repairing and a contractor must enter a room to carry out the repair work, the following procedure must be followed: - 6.3 If the problem/fault falls in one of the following categories, the contractor will be instructed to attend to it immediately and, if possible, to repair it on the same day: - · Any electrical problem - Door lock - Leaking roof - Any water supply to the room, leaking pipes or blocked drain